GoogleChrome/web.dev/src/site/content/en/learn/css/overflow/index.md

   tab: 'result'
 } %}

-There are two different clipping options, `text-overflow` will help with individual lines of text, and the `overflow` properties will help control overflow in the box model.
+There are two different clipping options in CSS; `text-overflow` will help with individual lines of text, and the `overflow` properties will help control overflow in the box model.

 ## Single line overflow with `text-overflow`